 A fantastically lazy day devoted to several hours of reading and lounging out on the dock of Colinda Cabanas - a perfect Belizean activity.
 Eventually we headed back to meet Anda de Wata tours for their sunset tubing experience.

-For $37, seven of us were taken about a half mile out in a boat.
+For $37 USD each, seven of us were taken about a half mile out in a boat.
 We were lowered into inner tubes, given a large sippy cup of (watered-down) rum punch, and slowly towed by the boat through the split and around to the other side of the island.
+We got to wave and cheer at the people sitting along the Split as we passed through.
+Run punches were refilled a few times.
 The one downside - my rear end got up close and personal with both seaweed and occasionally the tow rope.
 Otherwise, it was a fun experience and highly recommended.
-Especially for the pale-skinned like me who could use a water activity that doesn’t involve sunscreen, rash guards, and big hats.
+Especially for the pale-skinned like me who appreciate late-day water activities that don’t require sunscreen, rash guards, and big hats.

 They give you the option of getting out on the north side of Caulker at Koko King, where we got off.
 The resort-like restaurant and beach venue is one of the few developments on the north island, and is very different than anything else we experienced on Caulker.
 There’s a white sand beach, fire pits, VIP lounge areas, and no sargassum.
 Prices are higher than on the south island for both food and drinks.
 We immediately made friends with several Europeans looking for a team to play volleyball with.
 After a few rounds of both volleyball and drinks, we took the free water taxi back to the south island.
 FYI, supposedly you need to show that you bought at least $15USD of food or drinks to take the ferry for free.
 I didn’t experience that at all.
 Not sure if it was due to the off season or the late hour (9pm when we rode back).

-We checked out and got a golf cart to take us back to Belize Express dock, where we checked in our luggage.
-Another crowded and hectic water taxi ride took us back to Belize City, where we got a cab to the airport.
+We checked out of the Colinda Cabanas and got a golf cart to take us back to Belize Express dock, where we checked in our luggage.
+Another crowded and hectic water taxi ride, this time in the rain, took us back to Belize City, where we got a cab to the airport.
 As I mention here, there is no need to get to Belize Airport 2 hours ahead of time.
 It’s tiny.
 We quickly used up the rest of our Belizean dollars at one of the cafes, then hung around waiting for a flight to take us home from paradise.